 An individual switching period is the sum of the ON-time, the OFF-time, and the restart delay duration.
 The ON-time is determined by the control loop error voltage, VERR, and the RAMP signal.
-As its name implies, the RAMP signal is a linearly increasing signal that starts at zero volts and ramps to a maximum of ~VERR/5 - 235mV.
+As its name implies, the RAMP signal is a linearly increasing signal that starts at OV and ramps to a maximum of VERR/5 to 235mV.
 RAMP requires an external resistor and capacitor connected to VREF to form an RC charging network.
 If VERR is at its maximum level of VREF, the time required to charge RAMP to ~850mV determines the maximum ON-time of the converter.
 RAMP is discharged every switching cycle when the ON-time terminates.
-The OFF-time duration is determined by the design of the magnetic element(s), which depends on the required energy storage/transfer and the inductance of the winding(s).
-The transformer/inductor design also determines the maximum ON-time that can be supported without saturation, so, in reality, the magnetics design is critical to every aspect of determining the switching frequency range.

-The design methodology is similar to designing a discontinuous mode (DCM) buck converter with the constraint that it must operate at the DCM/CCM boundary at maximum load and minimum input voltage.
+The OFF-time duration is determined by the design of the transformer, which depends on the required energy storage/transfer and the inductance of the windings.
+The transformer design also determines the maximum ON-time that can be supported without saturation, so, in reality, the transformer design is critical to every aspect of determining the switching frequency range.
+The design methodology is similar to designing a discontinuous mode (DCM) flyback transformer except with the constraint that it must operate at the DCM/CCM boundary at maximum load and minimum input voltage.
 The difference is that the converter will always operate at the DCM/CCM boundary, whereas a DCM converter will be more discontinuous as the input voltage increases or the load decreases.
 In PFC applications, the design is further complicated by the input voltage waveform, a rectified sinewave.

-Once the output power, Po, the output current, Io, the output voltage, Vo, and the minimum input AC voltage are known, the inductor design can be started.
+Once the output power, Po, the output current, Io, the output voltage, Vo, and the minimum input AC voltage are known, the transformer design can be started.
 From the minimum AC input voltage, the minimum DC equivalent (RMS) input voltage must be determined.
 In PFC applications, the converter behaves as if the input voltage is an equivalent DC value due to the low control loop bandwidth.
+Po determines the amount of energy that must be stored in the transformer on each switching cycle, but must be corrected for efficiency.
+This includes leakage inductance losses, winding losses, and all secondary side losses.
+This can be estimated as a portion of the total losses, or as is typically done, may be assigned all of the losses.

-A typical minimum operating frequency must be selected.
-This is a somewhat arbitrary determination, but does ultimately determine the inductor size.
+A typical minimum operating frequency and maximum duty cycle must be selected.
+These are somewhat arbitrary in their selection, but do ultimately determine core size.
 The typical frequency is what occurs when the instantaneous rectified input AC voltage is exactly at the equivalent DC value.
 The frequency will be higher when the instantaneous input voltage is lower, and lower when the instantaneous input voltage is higher.
-However, the duty cycle at the equivalent DC input voltage determines the ON-time for the entire AC half-cycle.
+However, the duty cycle at the equivalent DC input voltage determines the ON-time for the entire AC half-cycle (PFC applications).
 The ON-time is constant due to the low bandwidth control loop, but the OFF-time and duty cycle vary with the instantaneous input voltage since the peak switch current follows V = Ldi/dt.

 The typical frequency may require adjustment once the initial calculations are complete to see if the operating frequency at the peak of the minimum AC input voltage is acceptable.
-The peak current will be 1.41 times higher at the AC peak than at the DC equivalent (RMS) input voltage.
-So, while the ON-time is nearly constant due to the low bandwidth control loop, the OFF-time will be 1.41 times longer.
+A rule of thumb is to select the typical frequency 25% higher than the absolute lowest desired frequency that occurs when operating at the peak of the minimum input AC voltage.